Submitty/submitty.github.io/_docs/student/communication/forum.md

    Each post contain details about the author, date and time of creation.

-## Features
+## Other Key Features

 The discussion forum comes with many features that enables effective communication between students and the teaching staff.

 *  **Search**
-   Users have the ability to search through threads/posts to easily find information.
+   Users can use simple text search over the thread titles and post bodies to find information.

 *  **Thread Categories**
-   Color coded categories for threads.
+   Every thread must be labeled with one or more *categories*.
-   Instructors have the ability to create/remove categories.
-When creating a thread it is required to select a category.
-Categories can be filtered on to display pertinent threads.
+   Course instructors may customize the categories for your course.
+You may filter the display of threads by category.

 *  **Image Attachments**
-   Users can upload up to 5 images per post.
+   You may upload up to five images per post.

 *  **Code blocks and links**
     Users can post code blocks and links using [Markdown](markdown).

 *  **Post View Sorting**
-   Display posts in chronological or reply-hierarchy style.
+   You may sort the display of posts within a thread in chronological or reply-hierarchy order.

 *  **Anonymous Posting (to classmates)**
-   Enables users to appear as anonymous when creating a post/thread.
+   You may specify that your thread/post is anonymous to other students in the course.
    _Note: Members of the teaching staff have the ability to view the user of an anonymous post if needed._